wrapperband/eFloys/README.md

 Click the 'Reset' button to Restart with a random set of Food -

 Change screen / aquarium size.

+The settings can be adjusted by changing the applet start values in EFloys.html.

 Developed From:
 http://www.aridolan.com/ofiles/eFloys.html